Let’s look at the key reasons that are pushing Joby Aviation Inc. (JOBY) to new highs - News Daemon

 Technical Analysis of Joby Aviation Inc. (JOBY)

-Looking closely at Joby Aviation Inc. (NYSE: JOBY), its last 5-days average volume was 7.61 million, which is a jump from its year-to-date volume of 3.42 million.
-As of the previous 9 days, the stock’s Stochastic %D was 85.85%.
-Additionally, its Average True Range was 0.39.
+Compared to the last year’s volume of 3.61 million, its volume of 8.77 million showed improvement in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 86.67%.
+Additionally, its Average True Range was 0.42.

-During the past 100 days, Joby Aviation Inc.’s (JOBY) raw stochastic average was set at 98.87%, which indicates a significant increase from 97.98% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 56.71% in the past 14 days, which was lower than the 62.79% volatility it showed in the past 100 days.
+During the past 100 days, Joby Aviation Inc.’s (JOBY) raw stochastic average was set at 85.32%, which indicates a significant increase from 76.38% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 69.19% in the past 14 days, which was higher than the 63.54% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $4.80, while its 200-day Moving Average is $4.43.
-However, in the short run, Joby Aviation Inc.’s stock first resistance to watch stands at $7.32.
-Second resistance stands at $7.45.
-The third major resistance level sits at $7.69.
-If the price goes on to break the first support level at $6.95, it is likely to go to the next support level at $6.71.
-Now, if the price goes above the second support level, the third support stands at $6.58.
+At the time of writing, stock’s 50-day Moving Average is $5.08, while its 200-day Moving Average is $4.47.
+Nevertheless, the first resistance level for the watch stands at $7.83 in the near term.
+At $8.26, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $8.48.
+If the price goes on to break the first support level at $7.18, it is likely to go to the next support level at $6.96.
+Now, if the price goes above the second support level, the third support stands at $6.53.

 Joby Aviation Inc. (NYSE: JOBY) Key Stats